 Diffuse 2-3 hours as needed

-Lavender Essential Oil has been used for centuries, and is often considered a must-have oil in every household because of its relaxing and calming properties.
-Lavender Essential oil is widely studied, and demonstrated as being safe for cats.
-It can be used topically, aromatically, and internally.
-If you have a small cat (under 15 pounds), it is recommended that you use a diluted mixture.
+Lavender Essential Oil, with its centuries-long usage, is often regarded as a must-have oil in every household due to its remarkable relaxing and calming properties.
+Lavender Essential Oil has been extensively studied and proven to be safe for cats.
+It can be applied topically, used aromatically, and taken internally.
+If you have a small cat weighing under 15 pounds, it is advisable to use a diluted mixture.

-Lavender Essential helps your cat relax (separation, anxious feelings, thunderstorms, stressful environment, etc);
+Lavender Essential Oil helps to relax your cat in various situations such as separation, anxious feelings, thunderstorms, or stressful environments.

 Copaiba Essential Oil by doTERRA

-This oil supports the health of the immune, digestive, urinary, respiratory, and nervous systems of cats.
-It can be applied topically and aromatically.
-Diluted oil can also be used for mild cuts.
+This oil provides support for the immune, digestive, urinary, respiratory, and nervous systems of cats.
+It can be applied topically and used aromatically.
+Additionally, diluted oil can be used for treating mild cuts in cats

 Benefits of Copaiba Essential Oil: